ignadv1986/CRAMP1-RNA_Seq/README.md

 ## Project overview

-Here we will cover the workflow used to process RNA-Seq samples generated from the following 4 human cancer cell lines:
+Here we will cover the workflow used to process RNA-Seq samples generated from the following human cancer cell lines:

-- U2OS wild-type (U2OS WT)
+- U2OS wild-type, from now on referred to as "WT".
-- U2OS CRAMP1-knockout (U2OS KO)
+- U2OS CRAMP1-knockout (U2OS KO), noted onwards with "KO".
-- HeLa wild-type (HeLa WT)
-- HeLa CRAMP1-knockout (HeLa KO)

 The main goal of the project is to investigate a possible role of the CRAMP1 protein in histone expression.
 Details on how the samples were generated can be found in the original publication: